Peter Thomson (diplomat): Duties

 Thomson began work as a Fiji civil servant in 1972, working in rural development and local government as District Officer in the districts of Navua, Macuata and Taveuni.
 In 1978 he was posted to Fiji's Ministry of Foreign Affairs.
 He was seconded in 1979 to the Pacific Islands Forum Secretariat, before being posted to Japan in 1980 as Chargé d'Affaires, entrusted with the task of establishing Fiji's Embassy in Tokyo.
 He served in Tokyo until 1984, when he was appointed Fiji's Consul General in Sydney, Australia.
 Returning to Fiji in 1986, he served as the Government's Permanent Secretary of Information, and was a member of the boards of the Fiji Visitors Bureau, Fiji TV and the Fiji Broadcasting Commission.

 In 1987, he served at Fiji's Government House as Permanent Secretary to Governor-General Ratu Sir Penaia Ganilau.
 During this time between the two coups d'état of 1987, the Governor-General was the sole executive authority of Fiji.
 After the September 1987 coup d'état, he "found himself a target as the high-profile white permanent secretary to Fiji's governor-general, embroiled in a constitutional crisis and with indigenous supremacists demanding his head".
 As a result, he was gaoled by the Fiji Army for four days, and subsequently emigrated to New Zealand, then Australia.

 Varied experience

 From 1988 onwards, he worked as an investment and management consultant on Pacific Island affairs for various government agencies, regional organisations, universities and investment corporations.
-In 1990, the East-West Center published his diagnostic study "Trade and Investment in the Pacific Islands."
+In 1990, the East–West Center published his diagnostic study "Trade and Investment in the Pacific Islands."
 His New Zealand-registered company, Thomson Pacific, managed Mitsubishi Trust Bank's real estate assets in Auckland.
 During this time he was a founding director and shareholder of Tabua Investments Ltd, one of the prime developers of Fiji's premier tourism resort Denarau Island Resort, and was a principal in the construction of the Sheraton Villas project at Denarau.
-He was a founder member of the executive committees of the Australia-Fiji Business Council and the New Zealand-Fiji Business Council, and was elected to honorary membership of the New Zealand-Fiji Business Council in September 2007.
+He was a founder member of the executive committees of the Australia-Fiji Business Council, and is a founder and life-member of the New Zealand-Fiji Business Council.